You'd be surprised at how much money you spend on useless stuff.

-If you're not keeping a budget already, then get on one…yesterday.
+If you're not keeping a budget, get on one…yesterday.

 Budgeting is the most crucial aspect you can do to start directing your financial future.
 What is zero-dollar budgeting?
 It's a form of budgeting where every dollar has a name and a place.

 You budget every penny that comes into your bank account.
-That way, you know where every dollar you spent went and allows you to analyze and adjust for future improvement.
+That way, you know where every dollar you spent went, allowing you to analyze and adjust for future improvement.
 Furthermore, it keeps you from wasting your money on useless stuff!

 3. Limit Your Subscription Plans

 I'd be willing to bet that if every one of us took 10 minutes to review all our subscriptions, we'd find a chunk of change saved by canceling those subscription plans we never use.
-Once you've considered all your current subscriptions, commit to avoiding further subscriptions until you are in a financial position to afford them.
+Once you've considered all your current subscriptions, commit to avoiding further ones until you can afford them.

 Free Cell Service

-While you are canceling your subscriptions, consider giving up your expensive cell phone plan.
+While canceling your subscriptions, consider giving up your expensive cell phone plan.
 There are legitimate ways you can earn free cell phone service.

 4. Save On Your Cable Bill